ecological-cities/home2park/index.md

     user may use their own datasets).
 -   Redistribute coarse-scale population data (per census block region) into residential buildings, also known as ‘dasymetric mapping’.
--   Summarise multiple attributes that are important for recreation/leisure, at each park.
+-   Summarise at each park multiple attributes that are important for recreation/leisure.
 -   Calculate the supply (provision) of the park attributes to each residential building, while accounting for ‘distance decay’, or the fact that supply from parks further away are reduced.